-CANYON COLCA- AREQUIPA
+LIMACANYON COLCA- AREQUIPA

 DAY 1: WEDNESDAY – ARRIVAL QUITO

 Meeting and assistance upon arrival in Quito and transfer to the Hotel for overnight.
 (No meals)M/VGalapagos Legend

 Cruise D (Thu – Mon) / 5 days / 4 nights

 *Scheduled activities at the Galapagos Island could vary depending on the travel dates chosen.
 Please contact to our travel agents for more information.

 DAY 2: THURSDAY – SAN CRISTÓBAL AIRPORT